 Established in December 2015 with the generous support of the Esmée Fairbairn Foundation, there are currently over 800 SUPERLUX members across Scotland.

-Recent contributors to the SUPERLUX programme have included Ameenah Ayub Allen, Erika Balsom, Katrina Brown, Benjamin Cook, Jamie Crewe, Kathryn Elkin, Sarah Forrest, Dan Kidner, Anja Kirschner, Duncan Marquiss, Liz Rosenfeld, Margaret Salmon, Deborah Stratman, Ed Webb-Ingall and Andrea Luka Zimmerman.
+Recent contributors to the SUPERLUX programme have included Ameenah Ayub Allen, Erika Balsom, Katrina Brown, Benjamin Cook, Jamie Crewe, Kathryn Elkin, Sarah Forrest, Dan Kidner, Anja Kirschner, Duncan Marquiss, Kate Parker, Morgan Quaintance, Liz Rosenfeld, Margaret Salmon, Deborah Stratman, Ed Webb-Ingall and Andrea Luka Zimmerman.

 What does SUPERLUX membership offer?

 SUPERLUX members enjoy a wide range of benefits, including:

-- Access to our regular professional development events programme, including artist-led practical workshops, reading groups, professional practice seminars and one-to-one advice sessions with LUX and LUX Scotland staff and invited guests, delivered at various locations across Scotland
+- Access to our regular professional development events programme, including artist-led practical workshops, reading groups, professional practice seminars and one-to-one advice sessions with LUX and LUX Scotland staff, delivered at various locations across Scotland

 - Interface with visiting international artists through our artists’ masterclasses

 - Access to the LUX Scotland Collection at Glasgow School of Art Library

 - Collection research sessions providing access to the LUX Collection, the largest distribution collection of artists’ moving image in Europe, with over 4,500 works by 1,200 artists from the 1920s to the present day